-- 8.1 Grant of Restricted Stock Awards.
+8.1 Grant of Restricted Stock Awards.
 A Restricted Stock Award may be granted to any Eligible Person selected by the Committee.
 The Committee may require the payment by the Participant of a specified purchase price in connection with any Restricted Stock Award.
 The Committee may provide in an Award Agreement for the payment of dividends and distributions to the Participant such times as paid to stockholders generally or at the times of vesting or other payment of the Restricted Stock Award.
 If any dividends or distributions are paid in stock while a Restricted Stock Award is subject to restrictions under Section 8.3 of the Plan, the dividends or other distributions shares shall be subject to the same restrictions on transferability as the shares of Common Stock to which they were paid unless otherwise set forth in the Award Agreement.
-The Committee may also subject the grant of any Restricted Stock Award to the execution of a voting agreement with the Company or with any Affiliate of the Company. - 8.2 Vesting Requirements.
+The Committee may also subject the grant of any Restricted Stock Award to the execution of a voting agreement with the Company or with any Affiliate of the Company.

+8.2 Vesting Requirements.
 The restrictions imposed on shares of Common Stock granted under a Restricted Stock Award shall lapse in accordance with the vesting requirements specified by the Committee in the Award Agreement.
 Upon vesting of a Restricted Stock Award, such Award shall be subject to the tax withholding requirement set forth in Section 16.5.
 The requirements for vesting of a Restricted Stock Award may be based on the Continuous Service of the Participant for a specified time period (or periods) or on the attainment of a specified performance goal (or goals) established by the Committee in its discretion.
 The Committee may, in its sole discretion, accelerate the vesting of a Restricted Stock Award at any time.
-If the vesting requirements of a Restricted Stock Award shall not be satisfied, the Award shall be forfeited and the shares of Common Stock subject to the Award shall be returned to the Company.
-In the event that the Participant paid any purchase price with respect to such shares on the date of forfeiture.
+If the vesting requirements of a Restricted Stock Award shall be forfeited and the shares of Common Stock subject to the Award shall be returned to the Company.
+In the event that the Participant paid any purchase price with respect to such forfeited shares, unless otherwise provided by the Committee in an Award Agreement, the Company will refund to the Participant the lesser of (i) such purchase price and (ii) the Fair Market Value of such shares on the date of forfeiture.